JoeyRiepsaame/na-mpnn/README.md

 This repository holds the training and inference code for NA-MPNN.
 See below for installation and examples.

 ## Installation
+Installation of NA-MPNN should take between 10-30 minutes depending on your system and internet connection.
+The bulk of the time is spent setting up the conda environment.
+The inference code has been tested on Linux and Windows operating systems.

+The inference code has been tested on a CPU with the following python/module versions:
+- Python v3.12.11
+- NumPy v2.3.3
+- pandas v2.3.2
+- ProDy v2.6.1
+- OpenBabel v3.1.0
+- PyTorch v2.5.1
+- CUDA v12.4

 ### 1. Clone NA-MPNN
 ```sh
 git clone https://github.com/baker-laboratory/NA-MPNN